 Creating and Deleting MySQL Instances

-This topic describes how you, as a developer, deploy and delete MySQL instances.
+This topic describes how to create and delete MySQL instances.

 Before you can create or delete MySQL instances, you must have: